Ticket Machu Picchu Classic – Availability

 View Machu Picchu availability calendar

-• Take advantage of discounts for university students, children under 18 years of age and citizens of Peru, Colombia, Ecuador and Bolivia!
+• Take advantage of discounts for university students, minors under 18, and citizens of Peru, Colombia, Ecuador, and Bolivia!

 See schedule of Live Availability Ticket Machu Picchu

-There are up to four types of tickets that offer a visit ‘only’ to Machu Picchu and its main Inca structures: a) Machu Picchu Classic Photo or Upper Terrace (Route 1B), b) the Machu Picchu Classic Circuit or Classic Designed ticket (Route 2A), c) the Machu Picchu Classic Circuit or Lower Terrace ticket (Route 2B), and d) the Machu Picchu Temples Lower Part or Royalty Designed ticket (Route 3B).
-Availability is shown in real time and corresponds to the number of available spaces on the chosen date.
-A ‘0’ means there are no more spaces available.
+There are four types of tickets for the classic Machu Picchu visit, where you can explore its main Inca structures: a) Machu Picchu Classic Photo or Upper Terrace (Route 1B), b) the Machu Picchu Classic Designed Ticket (Route 2A), c) the Machu Picchu Classic Circuit Lower Terrace Ticket (Route 2B), and d) the Machu Picchu Temples Lower Part or Royalty Designed Ticket (Route 3B).
+Availability is shown in real-time and corresponds to the number of spots available for the selected date.
+A ‘0’ means there are no spots available.

 First ticket: Machu Picchu Classic Photo or Upper Terrace (Route 1B)